MatthewHaas/claudia_gbs_may_2022/README.md

 ## Index BAMs
 Before moving on to the actual SNP calling step, you must first index the bam files which you can accomplish using the [index_bams.sh](index_bams/index_bams.sh) script.
 Actually, you won't be able to move forward without completing this step.
 If you try, the SNP calling script [scythe_mpileup.sh](snp_calling/scythe_mpileup.sh) will run, but it will end prematurely if the bam index files are not there.

+## SNP calling
+Now, we proceed to the actual SNP-calling step using [scythe_mpileup.sh](snp_calling/scythe_mpileup.sh).
+One parameter to pay particular attention to is the `-q 20` option.
+This means that _the minimum mapping quality (MQ) for an alignment to be used_ is 20.
+This is a measurement of the quality of the read being mapped, not the base at the SNP.
+You can increase the stringency up to `-q 60`, although `-q 20` is acceptable It's a phred-like score and means that the minimum acceptable probability for a read being correct is 99%.
+Reads with a lower mapping quality are filtered out.
+Many (if not most) reads will have an even higher probability of being right.**Note:** This script uses [GNU Parallel](https://www.gnu.org/software/parallel/), so make sure you cite the program in any manuscript that uses results from these data.
+You can get the citation info by running `parallel --citation`.
+(You'll need to run `module load parallel` first.)